HeberDeSousa/codebrain/README.md

 ### Teste Codebrain Backend
-This is an HTTP-based word counter in Java.
+This is a simple sales API in Java.

 here's how to run a Spring Boot Application